zxch3n/priority_memory/README.md

 A prioritized sampling tool for priority memory replay.

-The implementation is based on sum tree, or segmentation tree.
+The implementation is based on sum tree, i.e. segmentation tree.

 - Set the priority of each sample at anytime.
-- When you do not know the priority of the sample, you can append them to the buffer, and they will show up in the next sampling batch.
+- When you do not know the priorities of the samples, you can append them to the buffer, and they will show up in the next sampling batch.
-- When the buffer is full, drop the samples with lowest priority.
+- When the buffer is full, it'll drop the samples with lowest priority.

 The time complexity for sampling a batch with batch size m from a dataset with n samples is O(mlogn), for setting priority